codehub-learn/development-environment-setup/java_spring_&_react_&_oracle.md

-# Hardware and software requirements for Spring framework development, React and Oracle on Docker
+# Hardware and software requirements for Java & Spring framework development, React and Oracle on Docker
 &nbsp;
 &nbsp;

-## Spring
+## Java & Spring

 ### Workstation specifications
 - Windows 10 or Linux or MacOS, 64 bit